 - Adductor Magnus: Large triangular muscles, situated on the inside of the thighs.
 They adduct the legs, moving them toward each other, rotate the leg inwards, and extend the hips.

 - Upper Back Muscles: Trapezius (large paired muscles that extend longitudinally from the posterior top of the neck to the middle of the back and laterally from one end of the scapula to the other end).
 They support the arm and retract, rotate, and depress the scapula.
-In the movement, they keep the torso and shoulder from rounding forwards in the lift.
+In the movement, they keep the torso and shoulder from rounding forward in the lift.
 Rhomboids (muscles that go on top of the scapula on each side of the upper back).
 They move and support the scapula.
-In the RDL, they maintain a flat back, resist spinal flexion and rounding of the shoulders.
+In the RDL, they maintain a flat back and resist spinal flexion and rounding of the shoulders.

 - Forearms: Located in the upper limbs between the elbows and the wrists.
 They help hold the weight.